jeremy00/SoftwareEngineering/README.md

 HOW TO
 -------------

-SERVER COMPILE in Visual Studio:
+	SERVER COMPILE in Visual Studio
 ---------

 1. Download and install visual studio (express or pro..) c#.